wilsonify/wilsonify.github.io/content/recipes/CREAMY PEANUT SLAW69.md

 ## Instructions

-1 Make the peanut dressing: Mix the peanut butter and warm water together in a medium
+1 Make the peanut dressing: Mix the peanut butter and warm water together in a medium glass until it’s creamy.

-glass until it’s creamy.
-Add the rest of the dressing ingredients to the sauce and mix that son
+Add the rest of the dressing ingredients to the sauce and mix well.

-of a bitch well.

 2 In a large bowl, combine all the slaw veggies.
-Pour the dressing over them and toss it all

-around until everything is coated.
+Pour the dressing over them and toss it all around until everything is coated.

 Serve the day it’s made.